 I told you I’d give it a try and I did!!
 I cut these hearts out of felt using my Cricut! 😀

-I’ll get right to it because I know you’re eager to learn how to do this, right?
+I’ll get right to it because I know you’re eager to learn how to cut felt with the Cricut, right?
 Ok, first of all I used regular floppy felt that I bought at Michael’s.
 I ironed Heat ‘n Bond onto it because there was NO WAY it was going to cut in its original state.
 It wasn’t stiff enough without the Heat ‘n Bond and would pull a lot.

 Just read the directions on the back of the Heat ‘n Bond.
 You’ll need to cut it to fit your felt size.
 Then you iron it on.
 The package directions are easy, don’t worry. 😉